 Vanguard Predictive Planning

-Three ways to model product releases for better forecasting, planning and performance.
+New Product Forecasting: 3 ways to model product releases for better forecasting, planning and performance

 Marketplace fluctuation raises the specter of product-release failure or underperformance.
 This makes new product demand forecasting and planning exceedingly difficult, especially for products with short and fast-changing consumer demand cycles.